anewton1998/rdap_guide/src/protocol/rdap_urls.md

 Like the search patterns above, the `<ENTITY NAME SEARCH PATTERN>` and the `<ENTITY HANDLE SEARCH PATTERN>` are partial string searches.
 The only difference is that these are searches are not bounded by domain labels.

+The expected response to an entity search query is an [entitySearchResult](search_responses.md#entity-search-results).

 ### Server Help